 Disease Maps Project

-An important part of this project is the involvement of domain experts – clinicians and biologists with extensive expertise on a topic of a particular disease.
+An important part of this project is the involvement of domain experts, clinicians and biologists, with extensive expertise in a particular disease.
 This way we ensure the quality of the developed resources.

 The disease maps are to be used for omics data interpretation and identification of disease subtypes, biomarkers, corresponding molecular mechanisms and drug targets.
 They are to be used as the basis for different types of mathematical models and in-silico experiments.

 Within the Disease Maps Project community, the EISBM Projects Team is focused on asthma mechanisms, as well as on developing tools and general solutions that can be used by the community for building maps and using them for data interpretation and clinical applications.

 The Disease Maps Project is funded in part by eTRIKS (European Translational Information and Knowledge Management Services): IMI eTRIKS n°115446.

 Charles AuffrayEISBM President and Founding Director